Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 12. Environmental and Plastic Reduction Policies

-Japan will expand bans and restrictions on single-use plastics and increase corporate reporting obligations on emissions.
+Japan will expand single-use plastic restrictions and increase corporate reporting obligations on emissions.

 Who it affects: Retailers, manufacturers